wilkie/offline-crawler/README.md

 Kolibri offers some API access to "HTML5 apps" as noted in the above link, yet it unclear how an arbitrary application makes use of it.

+Uploading to Kolibri is done via [Kolibri Studio](https://studio.learningequality.org/).
+If you are a Code.org engineer, you can access and edit our official modules via our shared login.
+Currently, the Code.org channel is private and shared only via the channel token.

 ## Known Issues

 There are a number of issues that are in two categories.
 First, problems that